djsudduth/keep-it-markdown/README.md

 - Added foreign language support and fixed UTF-8 output
 - Added flag to preserve Keep labels that have spaces and special characters
 - Some MVP code cleanup

+## 0.4.0 Changes
+- Added flag to skip exporting files that already exist with the same title
+- Added flag to use Keep note body text for notes without titles (instead of date-time)
+- Changed audio files to AAC files rather than M4A